-Students studying for the MA/PG Dip in International Studies (Globalisation) are required to complete the following three compulsory modules during Semester 1 (20 credits each):
+Students studying for the MA/PG Dip in International Studies (Global Political Economy) are required to complete the following three compulsory modules during Semester 1 (20 credits each):

 International Relations in Theory and Practice provides an advanced investigation into theoretical approaches in the discipline of international relations, as well as an overview of contemporary debates.
 It aims to establish a clear understanding of the role and purpose of theory, and its relation to substantive issues in international relations.